What requirements must coffee comply with to be allowed on the European market?

 - Refer to the EU’s Rapid Alert System for Food and Feed (RASFF) database to see examples of withdrawals of coffee from the market and the reasons behind these withdrawals.
 Under ‘Product’, choose the category ‘cacao and cacao preparations, coffee and tea’.
 In addition, you can choose your country under ‘Country’ to see examples of non-compliances.
 This can be a basis for your own risk management system and to avoid future border rejections.

 - Carry out a HACCP scheme to reflect on critical points (potential hazards) in your supply chain that you need to control.
 Your scheme needs to be based on the seven basic principles of the HACCP-system.
-Read more about how to manage HACCP for coffee on the website of International Trade Centre: Coffee Guide.
+Read more about how to manage HACCP for coffee in the Coffee Guide published by the International Trade Centre.

 Food contamination can occur at different stages of the production process due to environmental contamination, cultivation practices, processing methods or transportation.
 Since many contaminants are naturally occurring, it would be impossible to impose a total ban on them.
 European Union legislation ensures that contaminants are kept at levels that are as low as possible so that they do not threaten human health or negatively impact the quality of food.
 The levels are set on the basis of scientific advice provided by the European Food Safety Authority (EFSA).